Ayn-AI/Android-SDK-Docs/source/index.html.md

 * **verifyFace** - Facial recongition aspects
 * **verifyLive** - TBC

-You will need to discuss internall and with stakeholders, to determine which components you will need to use.
+You will need to discuss internally and with stakeholders, to determine which components you will need to use.
 We foresee the following two uses:

 1. **verify** - Let Eyn handle the entire verification process with our Ui, in this case just use
 2. **verify{module}** - Implement the verification process yourself, this will require different degress of the other components.
 Depending on your level of verification